needle-mirror/com.unity.polyspatial.visionos/Documentation~/Materials.md

 The UI default material is converted to an unlit material that respects the tint and texture properties.

 ### Universal Render Pipeline/Particles/Unlit
-The URP unlit particles material is converted to an unlit material that respects the `Base Map` texture and color and the `Surface Type`.
+The URP unlit particles material is converted to an unlit material that respects the `Base Map` texture and color, the `Surface Type` and the `Blending Mode` (except the `Multiply` Blending Mode).

 ### Universal Render Pipeline/Particles/Lit
-The URP lit particles material is converted to a lit material that respects the `Base Map` texture and color, the `Metallic Map` and intensity, the `Normal Map`, the `Smoothness` intensity, the `Normal` intensity, `Emission Map` texture and color, and the `Surface Type`.
+The URP lit particles material is converted to a lit material that respects the `Base Map` texture and color, the `Metallic Map` and intensity, the `Normal Map`, the `Smoothness` intensity, the `Normal` intensity, `Emission Map` texture and color, the `Surface Type` and the `Blending Mode` (except the `Multiply` Blending Mode).

 ### Particles/Standard Surface
 The Built-in Render Pipeline lit particles material is converted to a lit material that respects the `Albedo` texture and color, the `Metallic Map` and intensity, the `Normal Map`, the `Smoothness` intensity, the `Normal` intensity, `Emission Map` texture and color, and the `Surface Type`.